RedHatInsights/insights-core/docs/customtut_rule.rst

         # ip_tables and ip_addr will be present if data is available
         # arguments will be None if data is not available

-Currently our rule requires one shared parser ``SshDConfig``.
+Currently our rule requires one parser ``SshDConfig``.
 We will add a requirement to obtain facts about installed RPMs in the final code.

 .. code-block:: python